 The 187 Portfolio was developed in the year 2006.
 Prior to this date I relied on analyst reports and publicly available news to guide my stock investment decisions.
 I felt there must be a better way for me to assess, on a comparative basis, one stock choice over another.
 In designing a set of analytical tools, I focused on operating margins, cash flow growth, enterprise value as a function of EBITDA, Debt levels, Dividend levels, Net Cash, mid and long-term business forecasts, interest rates and the cost of capital.
 I blended these metrics together to weight one stock against the other and to weigh each stock against the market I had created of 187 stocks.
 Why 187 stocks?
 Very simple really.
 I began by selecting the companies I knew about, then I expanded into industry sectors, then I added diversity to try and represent the macro-market, and I eventually felt I had what I was looking for.
 At that point I had selected 187 stocks, a number without rhyme or reason, but a stopping point that became the foundation of comparisons and selections for the next 14 years.
 It is important to note that I track the 187 stocks on a daily basis.
 I do NOT however own an interest in all 187 stocks within the 187 Portfolio.
-Presently, I own 29 of the 187 companies.
+Presently, as of August 14, 2020, I own under ten of the 187 companies due to the over-valuation of equity prices.

 I hope you learn some beneficial things by reading and digesting the thoughts I share about this portfolio of stocks.